024 Image display : Answers to exercises

 Exercise 3

-• Write a function called plot_lc that takes as input modis land cover dataset and plots the associated land cover map
+plot_lcthat takes as input modis land cover dataset and plots the associated land cover map - You might use

 # ANSWER